adrybakov/rad-tools/docs/source/user-guide/module/io/radtools.rst

 Yes, it is interface to itself.

-Function :py:func:`read_template` reads exchange Hamiltonian template file and constructs :py:class:`ExchangeTemplate` from it.
+Function :py:func:`read_template` reads spin Hamiltonian template file and constructs :py:class:`ExchangeTemplate` from it.

 Here is full template file specification: